dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 * the value type(s)
 * a timestamp.

 The challenges are primarily around the message bus and the consumer. e.g. working out when all data has arrived in a given time period (See watermarks in [Streaming Systems](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/)) and finding the right balance between risk of data loss vs throughput and latency.
-But what to put in the message itself is not too difficult relatively speaking.
+But the question of what to put in the message itself is comparitively simple.

 ## Message envelopes